Penticton Regional Hospital

-This project involves the design, construction, financing and maintenance of a new patient care tower at Penticton Regional Hospital.
+This project involved the design, construction, financing and maintenance of a new patient care tower at Penticton Regional Hospital.

-The HH Angus team is designing all new mechanical facilities – such as boiler plants and chiller plants – to post disaster requirements, to be compliant with provincial regulations.
-Also, BC’s Wood First Act requires that sustainable materials be used throughout the building.
+The HH Angus team designed all new mechanical facilities – such as boiler plants and chiller plants – to post disaster requirements, to be compliant with provincial regulations.
+Also, BC’s Wood First Act required that sustainable materials be used throughout the building.
 The winning design included widespread use of wood elements to create a warm, tranquil environment for patients and visitors.

-As part of Interior Health’s commitment to sustainability and green buildings, the new patient care tower will be designed and constructed to achieve LEED® Gold certification.
+As part of Interior Health’s commitment to sustainability and green buildings, the new patient care tower was designed and constructed to achieve LEED® Gold certification.

 Mechanical Engineering | Electrical Engineering | Vertical Transportation | Energy Modeling | ICAT Consulting